 Mostly for ski shops — and available to all skiers, too — this is an optional bench-mounted test-fixture that assists with the functional inspection of lateral heel release**.
 Please see photos, below.
-Ski tuning bench not included.
+Ski-tuning bench is not included.

-This test-fixture helps to verify the function of the complete ski-boot-binding system during the unique lateral heel release function of Howell SkiBindings.
+This release-test fixture helps to verify the function of the complete ski-boot-binding system during the unique lateral heel release function of Howell SkiBindings.